Express an interest

 • Develop a highly marketable and transferable skill set, including decision-making, problem-solving, communication and analytic skills

-• Enhance their critical awareness and understanding of the contemporary issues in financial services
+• Enhance your critical awareness and understanding of the contemporary issues in financial services

 • Apply concepts and techniques to evaluate complex business problems to aid decision-making